jhatler/gentoo-precision-7540/README.md

 Bootstrapping the system consists of installing the portage tree, configuring portage, setting the profile, and updating the system, and the rebuilding everything twice to ensure all packages are built with the latest compiler.

-After the initial update is completed, the GentooLTO overlay will be used as a reference to enable LTO and other optimizations.
+After the initial update is completed, the GentooLTO overlay will be used to enable LTO and other optimizations.
 Doing this before the bootstrap will minimize the number of world rebuilds needed.
 Package testing needs enabled to ensure there are no issues with the packages being built.